By Marcia Spees

 Indian Island is the small island you see in the bay when going through Eastsound.
 It is accessible via a tombolo (revealed pathway at low tide) in daylight only a handful of days a year.

-Here on Orcas a cadre of local people are dedicated to documenting and monitoring the populations of marine life which inhabit the incredibly rich environs of Indian Island: this is the Indian Island Marine Health Observatory.
+Here on Orcas a cadre of local people, The Indian Island Marine Health Observatory, is documenting and monitoring the populations of marine life which inhabit the incredibly rich environs of Indian Island.

 The low tide window allowing access to the island lasts about two hours.
 Meet at the tide pools around Indian Island.
 Wear appropriate footwear (wet sand, gravel, shallow water), and come on down to the beach!